Olmeca Tequila Logo

 In 2014, the tequila owner restructured the company.
 As a result, promotion and branding options were also updated.
 A new logo has been developed for Olmeca by designer Chris Mitchell.
 It emphasized the brand’s features and was realistic.

 The head and trim of the plaque were done in a color that matched the actual sculpture.
-The background of the logo received color.
-This changed depending on tequila, from deep red (the most common) to chocolate.
+The logo’s background received color.
+This changed depending on the tequila, from deep red (the most common) to chocolate.
 Red was associated with the inner fire that fuels tequila, the red volcanic soils of tequila agave, and the brick ovens for its roasting.

 The font and spelling features of the brand name have not changed.
-And the color of the inscription changed to white.
-To reveal all the bouquets of the drink, it is served chilled.
-During the production process, the standards are observed to ensure the environment’s safety, and only natural ingredients are used.
+And the inscription color changed to white.
+To reveal all the flavors of the drink, it is served chilled.
+During the production process, standards are observed to ensure environmental safety, and only natural ingredients are used.
 Therefore, the color indicated the naturalness, purity, and coolness that distinguishes Olmeca.

 2018 – today